davidmoreno/onion/README.rst

 You can, and are encouraged, to branch at github, download and tweak onion to use it in your projects.

+The library is under the LGPL license, so you can make almost everything with it, use it in your commercial and free software programs, and modify it to your needs.

-Please join the mailing list at https://groups.google.com/a/coralbits.com/group/onion-dev/topics, ask your questions and comment on your success using onion.
+Please join the mailing list at https://groups.google.com/a/coralbits.com/group/onion-dev/topics, to ask your questions and comment on your success using onion.

 There is also a blog to keep everybody informed about news on onion at http://blog.coralbits.com/.